Looking for the best things to do in Symi, Greece? I planned the perfect picturesque trip to this Greek island and want to help you do the same!

 #1.
 Explore Symi Town

-There are several cafes and restaurants down little alleyways for when you need a refreshing drink or snack.
+Several cafes and restaurants are down little alleyways for a refreshing drink or snack.

 One of the best things to do in Symi is picture-taking!
 I spent hours just taking photos and soaking up the atmosphere.

-Since this island is a little more remote than other Greek islands, there were fewer people.
+There were fewer people since this island is a little more remote than other Greek islands.

 #2.
 Water Taxi Boat Trips

 Take a small boat tour around this picturesque Greek Island!
-If you are interested in seeing more of the island on a little boat, head to port and you will find several small boat vendors able to take you on a water taxi.
+If you want to see more of the island on a small boat, head to the port, where several small boat vendors can take you on a water taxi.

 #3.
 Relax on All The Secluded Beaches in Symi

-To travel to Nanou beach you will need to take a water taxi.
+To travel to Nanou Beach, you must take a water taxi.
 Check out Irini Taxi Boats to arrange a ride to the beach.

 Also, note that Symi is much HOTTER than Rhodes.
 I couldn’t believe how steaming it got on the island.
 I felt the need to be in the water as much as possible.